Operation Manual

 For up-to-date documentation, please refer to our ImSwitch documentation or repository.

-- Position indicators with numerical readouts
+- Navigation Panel:- Position indicators with numerical readouts

 - Step size selection for movements